 DURBAN FAMILY & DIVORCE MEDIATOR

 Tracey-Leigh received her LLB degree in 1990 from the University of Kwazulu-Natal (Pietermaritzburg).
-She subsequenly went on in 1994 to receive a Master’s Degree in Law (LLM -Thesis) and ten years later received a further Master’s Degree in the multi-disciplinary field of Family Law and Social Work, graduating cum laude.
+She subsequenly went on to receive a Master’s Degree in Law (LLM -Thesis).
+Nearly a decade later she returned to her studies and received a second Master’s Degree in the multi-disciplinary field of Family Law and Social Work, graduating cum laude.

 Tracey-Leigh has been practicing as a Family Law attorney since 1997.
-She obtained her accreditation as a Family & Divorce Mediator in 1998 at a time when mediation was for the vast majority of attorneys hardly even considered as a viable alternative to litigation.
-She continued over the years to upskill herself in the field of Mediation and in 2012 she attended a Civil and Commercial Mediator Training Programme run locally under the auspices of the ADR Group (London).
+She obtained her accreditation as a Family & Divorce Mediator in 1998.
+This was at a time when mediation was for the vast majority of attorneys hardly even considered as a viable alternative to litigation.
+Despite the slow acceptance of mediation, Tracey-Leigh continued over the years to upskill herself in the field of Mediation.
+In 2012 she attended a Civil and Commercial Mediator Training Programme run locally under the auspices of the ADR Group (London).

-Tracey-Leigh has over the years obtained extensive mediation experience in a wide array of Divorce and Family-related disputes including Elder Mediation and Marital Mediation matters.
+Tracey-Leigh has over the years obtained extensive mediation experience in a wide array of Divorce and Family-related disputes.
+Recently her experience in Family Mediation was extended to include Elder Mediation and Marital Mediation matters.

-The focus of her Mediation practice is primarily on Family Law related disputes and more specifically on assisting couples and families involved in intractable family-related disputes to reach workable, reality-tested resolution which meets the best interests of all the Parties involved, in particular the children who are more often than not caught in the cross-fire of the dispute.
+The focus of Tracey-Leigh’s Mediation practice remains primarily on Family-related disputes.
+More specifically on assisting couples and families involved in intractable disputes to reach a workable resolution that meets the best interests of all the parties involved.
+In particular, for the children who are generally caught in the dispute cross-fire.

-As the Mediator, Tracey-Leigh’s role is to manage the process of conflict resolution and to maximize party self-determination.
-She remains impartial to the issues in dispute and does not assume an adjudicative role in respect of the disputes at hand allowing the parties to work towards a resolution that suits their individual needs but still meets the standards that would be required by the Law.
+As a Mediator, Tracey-Leigh’s role is to manage the process of conflict resolution and to maximize party self-determination.
+She avoids assuming an adjudicative role in a matter instead allowing the parties to work towards a resolution that suits their individual needs, whilst still meeting the standards required by the Law.